The Real Meaning of July 1

 Apart from being the day when new editions of Office 365 for IT Pros appear, July 1 is a big day for MVPs.
 The annual renewal cycle brings good or bad news in an email from Microsoft to tell MVPs around the world if they have retained the status.
 For some, it’s a nerve-wracking wait.
 For others (usually the more experienced MVPs), it’s part of the annual cycle.
 For the record, a number of well-known MVPs in the Office 365 orbit were not renewed on July 1, including Paul Cunningham, one of the original authors.
 It’s sad to see talented people leave the program.

-All of which brings me to Teams service messages.
+All of which brings me to Team system (or service) messages.
 These are the message posted in the General channel of each team to inform members about people who leave or join the team, the creation of new channels, and so on.
 The new Information Barrier feature (generally available since June 28 and covered in the 2020 edition of Office 365 for IT Pros) posts messages when it detects policy violations and has to remove people from teams to stop them connecting with people defined in an information barrier policy (Figure 1).

 I suspect that many pay little attention to notifications that someone has joined or left a team, but they can reveal secrets.
 We touched on this issue previously when discussing how to protect the privacy of new employees whose names might appear in org-wide teams before they begin working at a company.